laurieroy/rails-overtime/README.md

 ## Requirements:
-A company needs documentation whether salaried employees worked overtime each week
+A company needs to document whether salaried employees worked overtime each week

 ## Models:
 * Post: date, rationale
 * User: using devise with admin

 ## Features:
 Admin approves workflow |
-SMS sending with link to OT input |
+sends SMS with link for employee to input OT |
 Admin dashboard |
 Email summary to managers for approval |
 Needs to document if employee did not log OT |

 ## New to me:
 * TDD/BDD in rails